 As a large proportion of the economy is controlled by supporters of the former military government, and so, the income gap is among the widest in the world.
 Many locals confirm this as true, and it is in the government’s interest to keep people in this state of poorness.

 As expected, the army is more prominent in some areas of Burma than in others, but typically, there is a presence across the country.
 Travel on most routes and it won’t be long before you see many pristine and well-kept army bases, which is a display of where the money is spent in Burma.

 The Monk proceeded to change pristine bills in USD$1,000 lots to Myanmar Kyat (country’s currency) at the money changer.
 He then went to a couple of different money changers to continue to change more USD$1,000 bundles.
 I knew the amount as I had to wait whilst the money was counted and checked that it was not counterfeit money.
 I was behind him each time as my American dollars were knocked back from the same counters, due to having a slight crease or being a tad dirty for the money changers.

 New flashy hotels and buildings, mostly built with Chinese money, in the main tourist destinations are either under construction or already built.
-This is especially evident in Inle Lake and Bagan as these are very lucrative travel destinations for some locals and foreign-owned investors.
+This is especially evident in Inle Lake and Bagan, as these are very lucrative travel destinations for certain locals and foreign investors.